scalabridgelondon/scalabridgelondon.org/what.md

 * We run a meetup where we learn to program.
 * We create course material that is freely available so you can learn on your own or run your own meetup.
-* We understand the importance of other people in learning and in one's career, so we create a community connecting programmers of different levels of experience and seniority in a supportive environment.
+* We understand the importance of community in learning and in one's career, so we create a community connecting programmers of different levels of experience and seniority in a supportive environment that benefits us all.

+## Who It's For

 ScalaBridge London is community run, meaning is run by the people it serves.
 We have an informal management structure.
 (We'll formalize it if the need arises.)
 Anyone can get involved with decision making if they're interested, but there is no requirement to do so.

-We aren't the diversity police.
-Our teaching is aimed at those underrepresented in the programming community but we're not making a ruling on who is and isn't underrepresented.
+Our teaching is aimed at those underrepresented in the programming community but we're not the diversity police.
+We aren't going to make rulings on who is and isn't underrepresented.
 If you think you belong you probably do.

 ## A Bit of History